What we know about the jurors selected so far in Derek Chauvin's trial - Local News 8

 The jurors all come from Hennepin County, which is demographically about 74% White and 14% Black, according to Census data.

-Three jurors were selected on the first day of jury selection on Tuesday, and one juror was selected on Wednesday.
+Three jurors were selected on the first day of jury selection on Tuesday, and two jurors were selected on Wednesday.

 The first juror selected was a White man in his 20s or 30s who works as a chemist and said he has an analytical mind.